tektohub/dapp-DeFI/README.md

 ## Web UI

-Go to client/src folder and run `npm install`
+### 1- Go to client/ folder (from project root: cd client) and run `npm install` (install dependencies)

-Then `npm start` to run your local instance
+### 2- Then `npm start` to run your local instance - you will see : running server ...

+### 3- your default browser will start with a new window or tab.

+!!!
+If you encounter any errors related to webpack versions, you can do the following:
+    >> rename file env-client-sample as .env
+    >> stop server with <Ctrl ^C> and run 'npm start' again

 <p>&nbsp;</p>